in-kom/inkom/documents/functional_specification/functional_specification.md

 #### 3.1.1.
 Overview

+The backend of Inkom application is designed to handle social media API requests.
+It also aims to handle all the user interactions with the app, such as login, file uploading for a scheduled posts and AI model requests.

+This part of the application will be the core of all the interactions between each of the project's components.

 #### 3.1.2.
 Supported API Services

+As an initial version (MVP), the application is only going to support a limited number of API Services to provide a glance of the capabilities of the app in the future.
+The list of supported social media platforms is the following:

+- YouTube
+- TikTok
+- Instagram
+- LinkedIn
+- Twitter

 #### 3.1.3.
 Authentication requirements

+Being connected to users' social medias means we need to match high standard security.
+Consequently, as of the creation of the MVP, we will require every user to have at least A2F activated to connect their social media.

 ### 3.2.
 Frontend

 #### 3.2.1.
 Overview

+The frontend is the project component which will be visible to all users, and needs therefore to have a seamless integration with him.

 #### 3.2.2.
 Target Platforms

+This application in a SaaS format will be used on multiple platforms to allow users to use it whenever and wherever they want:

+- Mobile Application (IOS & Android)
+- Desktop Application (Windows and Mac)
+- Website

+The integration of Linux and wider platforms will be done in future updates.

 #### 3.2.3.
 Graphical Charter & Assets